JWW127/raylib-stuff/c/c-static-raylib-easy-start.md

 7. copy raylib.h from raylib repo to yourproject/include
 8. create a main.c with main function at min
 9. run `gcc main.c -o main -Iinclude -Llib -lraylib -lm -ldl -lpthread -lGL -lrt -lX11`
-10. create a .clangd file so your neovim/vscode/ knows where to look to find raylib.h
+10. if your create a .clangd file so your neovim/vscode/ knows where to look to find raylib.h

 ```yaml
 CompileFlags: